 - Dutch Christmas kerststol bread ring

-Want to know how to make traditional Dutch oliebollen?
-Watch the 1-minute food inspiration video below:
+Want to see how you can make traditional Dutch oliebollen?
+Watch the instruction video below:

 Have fun making this traditional Dutch oliebollen recipe!
-Made a recipe tag @thetortillachannel on Instagram.
+Made a recipe tag @thetortillachannel on Instagram or PIN on Pinterest.

 - 300 gram flour